German carmakers in emissions deal to try to avert diesel bans

 "There is much to make good - to the environment, to people in cities, car owners and not least to the security of the car industry in Germany and its hundreds of thousands of jobs."

-Meanwhile, top German manufacturers BMW (BMWG.DE), Daimler (DAIGn.DE), Audi (NSUG.DE), Porsche and VW (VOWG_p.DE) are being investigated by European regulators for alleged anti-competitive collusion.
+Meanwhile, top German manufacturers BMW, Daimler, Audi, Porsche and VW (VOWG_p.DE) are being investigated by European regulators for alleged anti-competitive collusion.

 The DUH environmental group said the initiative had failed as software updates would only result in a cut of about 2-3 percent of emissions of toxic nitrogen oxides (NOx), adding it would pursue court cases for diesel bans in 16 cities.